Some Applications of Abelianization in Gromov-Witten Theory: Background

 \subsubsection{$J$-functions}

 Let $G$ be a connected complex algebraic group acting on an affine variety $X$ and let $\theta \in \chi(G)$.
-For the rest of this paper we assume $X^s(G) = X^{ss}(G)$ and this locus is smooth and nonempty.
-Then the stack $\cX := X\sslash G$ is a smooth Deligne-Mumford stack with a coarse moduli space $\underline{\cX}$ that is projective over the affine scheme $X\sslash_0 G:= \Spec(\Gamma(X, \OO_X)^G)$.
+For the rest of this paper we assume $X^s(G) = X^{ss}(G)$ and this locus is smooth and nonempty.\note{private heuristic for why we are not missing out on much to assume $G$ is connected: If $G$ is not connected let $G_0$ be the identity component and $H = G/G_0$.
+There is a fiber square so a principal $G_0$ bundle is equivalent to a principal $G$-bundle such that the induced principal $H$-bundle is trivial.
+But I claim that on $\wP{a}$, every principal $G$ bundle induces a trivial $H$-bundle.
+This is because the map $\wP{a} \to BH$ must factor through the structure map $\wP{a} \to B\mu_a $ (I think . . . but why?), and the map $\wP{a} \to B\mu_a $ is equivalent to a homomorphism $\mu_a \to \Pic(\wP{a}),$ but this picard group is $\ZZ$ so the homomorphism is trivial.
+SO giving a principal $G$-bundle is equivalent to giving a principal $G_0$ bundle, and I expect that maps from $\wP{a}$ to $[X/G]$ are equivalent to maps from $\wP{a}$ to $[X/G_0]$.} Then the stack $\cX := X\sslash G$ is a smooth Deligne-Mumford stack with a coarse moduli space $\underline{\cX}$ that is projective over the affine scheme $X\sslash_0 G:= \Spec(\Gamma(X, \OO_X)^G)$.
 When $\cX$ is proper, the $J$-function of $\cX$ is defined in \cite{Tseng10}.
 Our $J$-function is a generalization of Tseng's following a recipe of Zhou \cite{zhou-email}.

 We fix notation and conventions.
 The \textit{Chen-Ruan cohomology} of $\cX$ is $H^\bullet_{\CR}(\cX; \QQ)$.
 A \textit{stable map to} $\cX$ is a twisted curve $\cC$ and morphism $f: \cC \to \cX$, together with sections of the marked points of $\cC$, such that $f$ is stable in the sense of \cite[Sec~4.3]{AGV08}.
 If $f: \cC \to \cX$ is a stable map, its \textit{class} is the element $B \in H_2(\cX; \QQ):= H_2(\underline{\cX}; \QQ)$ equal to the image of the induced map of coarse spaces.
 The moduli stack of stable maps to $\cX$ of class $B$ and genus-0 source curve is $\overline{\cM}_{0, n}(X, B)$ (see \cite[Sec~6.1.3]{AGV08}).
 We will write $\overline{\cM}:= \overline{\cM}_{0, n}(X, B)$ when there is no risk of confusion, and we will use $ev_i: \overline{\cM} \to \In{\cX}$ for the evaluation maps.